 Can you tell us what are, in your view, the key challenges that prevent human development outcomes?

 There are three very important central challenges that we have to address in the near future.

-How can the human development approach inform debate and decision makers about current and future challenges?
+How can the human development approach inform debate and decision-makers about current and future challenges?

+To me, development from a human perspective could be understood as an enabling process.
+A process in which people actually have the ability to live their lives in a manner they consider important and meaningful.
+The idea of ‘value’ might sound too abstract so maybe we could focus on synonyms that might be more tangible for people.
+I see human development more like an enabling process in which people are allowed to pursue their most important life goals.
+This might sound too simple or too colloquial for academics, but it could be a definition that people can relate to.
 At the same time, I believe that the most important thing to do in this process of rearticulating human development is to involve the general public, to engage with a broader audience and actually seek out and hear also the voices of marginalized and vulnerable people.
 A consultation process with experts, leaders and political actors is of course important, and it is not easy to conduct large participatory exercises with poor people on a regular basis.
 However, we should find a way and test methodologies, even if imperfect, to involve a broader audience in this process.
-The study of the “Voices of the Poor” is still a compulsory reference in 2020, but 20 years after its publication perhaps it is time for us to conduct a second version of that project.
+‘Voices of the Poor’ is still a compulsory reference in 2020, but 20 years since its publication perhaps it is time for us to conduct a second version of that project.
 This second version should focus on people living in different forms of non-monetary poverty and also on people who are not currently living in poverty but are vulnerable to a range of non-income forms of deprivation.
-People’s wellbeing and priorities are dynamic; therefore, our metrics and policies should be design accordingly.
+People’s well-being and priorities are dynamic; therefore, our metrics and policies should be designed accordingly.